ctb/titus-blog/src/automated-testing-and-research-software.rst

 <http://ivory.idyll.org/blog/stupidity-driven-testing.html>`__, in
 which you write tests for bugs that you actually find.
-The basic principle here is that once you've found a bug, you should probably make sure you avoid making that same mistake once.
+The basic principle here is that once you've found a bug, you should probably make sure you avoid making that same mistake again.
 (This also has the salubrious effect of adaptively targeting tests at the bits of code that fail most often!)